Indictment takeaways: Trump’s alleged schemes and lies to keep secret papers

 Cannon was broadly criticized last year for granting the Trump legal team’s request for a special master to conduct an independent review of the hundreds of classified documents seized from his Florida property last year.
 The move, which temporarily halted core aspects of the Justice Department’s investigative work, was overturned months later by a three-judge panel of a federal appeals court.

-Associated Press reporters Michael R. Sisak in New York, Bill Barrow in Atlanta, Gary Fields in Washington contributed.
+Associated Press reporters Michael R. Sisak in New York, Bill Barrow in Atlanta and Gary Fields in Washington contributed.